Hanson-Sun/music-esolang/README.md

 Some definitions listed below:

+- (5): indicates the start of a function.
+Goes before the function identifier
 - (5,4): wrappers to indicate the start/end of a function body
 - (8): end of statement
 - (3): comment wrappers